 - 3. Below, you will see the newly created pivot table based on Google’s suggestion.

-What if your data spread across various Google Sheets?
+What if your data is spread across various Google Sheets?
 Theoretically, Google Sheets only allows you to create pivot tables from one table.
 However, you have two options:

 - 1. Manually copy and paste the data from other Google Sheets into the same table.